IEEE SA STANDARDS BOARD OPERATIONS MANUAL

 e) A budget that estimates annual resource requirements and identifies sources of revenue to support the activity.

-f) An opportunity for the IEEE Society/Council to sponsor the work.
+f) An opportunity for the IEEE Society/Council to oversee the work.

-Notified Presidents shall be requested to respond to the notification indicating whether the IEEE Societies/Councils they represent would be willing to sponsor the work.
-The response date should be set to be prior to the proposed submission to the IEEE-SA Standards Board.
+Notified Presidents shall be requested to respond to the notification indicating whether the IEEE Societies/Councils they represent would be willing to oversee the work.
+The response date should be set to be prior to the proposed submission to the IEEE SA Standards Board.
 A period of at least three months should be given to respond to the notification.

 a) The proposed scope change.

 b) Supporting material demonstrating the need for and feasibility of the change.